yuran1811/fancy-cursor/README.md

 ## Introduction

-- A remake version of [legendary cursor](https://github.com/Domenicobrz/legendary-cursor)
+- A remake version of [legendary cursor](https://github.com/Domenicobrz/legendary-cursor) using `typescript` and lastest version of `three`.

 ## Tech Stack